Dan and Charlene Chen

 Pam grew up in the Philippines and moved to the United States as a little girl.
 She initially trained as a nurse and worked at The Hospital of the University of Pennsylvania before deciding to go to medical school.
 Pam graduated from Drexel University College of Medicine and then did a Family Practice Residency at Thomas Jefferson University Hospital.
-She has been working at Esperanza Health Center in North Philadelphia as a Family Practice Physician since 2015.
+After working at Esperanza Health Center in North Philadelphia as a Family Practice Physician for three years, she began work in the Family Medicine Services department at Penn Medicine.
 She loves to work with OB patients, refugees and HIV positive patients.
 She helps to run a support group for residents in Philadelphia.

 Jibu is an inpatient pharmacist at Lankenau Hospital.
 He graduated from the University of the Sciences in Philadelphia as a pharmacist and is involved discipling pharmacy students and physical therapy students at the University of the Sciences in Philadelphia.
-Jibu attends Proclamation Presbyterian Church and lives in Broomall, PA.
+Jibu is married to the former Jean Linton, attends City Church, lives in Broomall, PA.